adrireid/adrireid/README.md

 - 👋 Hi, I’m @adrireid
-- 👀 I’m interested in front end development
+- 👀 Front end web develor
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on all things..
-I love to learn
+- 💞️ I’m looking to collaborate on projects with other software engineers
-- 📫 How to reach me visit my portfolio at adrireid.com
+- 📫 Check out my portfolio at adrireid.com

 <!---
 adrireid/adrireid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.